multitudes/Ray-Tracing-The-Next-Week-in-C/README.md

 - scratchapixel.com : Great raytracer lessons written by professionals that have worked on Toy Story, Avatar, Lord of the Rings, Harry Potter, Pirates of the Caribbean and many other movies.
 - An Introduction to Ray Tracing : An old book but a Classic.
 - Physically Based Rendering : Heavy on maths but really good and well explained.

+- A great youtube series https://www.youtube.com/playlist?list=PLlrATfBNZ98edc5GshdBtREv5asFW3yXl